Live rotavirus vaccine development

 PATH is helping to advance the development of several promising new, live rotavirus vaccines that could prove both affordable and effective in the developing world.
 We are collaborating with emerging-country vaccine manufacturers on clinical development, formulation, process development, and manufacturing.
 We are also ensuring compliance with national and World Health Organization (WHO) regulations, streamlining the development process, and helping these vaccines to become licensed more quickly and meet international standards of quality.

 Since 2001, we have been part of a collaborative effort to develop and evaluate ROTAVAC® (also known as “116E”), which obtained licensure in India in early 2014.
-We began by supporting Bharat Biotech International, Ltd. in India to conduct initial development and early-stage clinical trials.
+We began by supporting Bharat Biotech in India to conduct initial development and early-stage clinical trials.
 This collaboration emerged from the Vaccine Action Program—a cooperative effort of the US and Indian governments—and drew on the seminal efforts of several leading experts in the rotavirus field, including Drs.
 M.K.
 Bhan, George Curlin, Roger Glass, and Harry Greenberg.
 In India, we drew on the expertise of the Department of Biotechnology (DBT) in the Ministry of Science and Technology, the Indian Institute of Science, the All India Institute of Medical Sciences, the National Institute of Immunology, and the Society for Applied Studies (SAS).
 In the United States, we relied on experts from the National Institutes of Health (NIH), the Centers for Disease Control and Prevention, and Stanford University.

 DBT, Bharat Biotech, SAS, and PATH completed a Phase 3 efficacy study of ROTAVAC® in late 2013, which involved 6,799 infants enrolled across three sites in India.
 The trial data showed the vaccine to have an excellent safety and efficacy profile, indicating that ROTAVAC® significantly reduced severe rotavirus diarrhea by more than half—56 percent during the first year of life, with protection continuing into the second year of life.
 This compares favorably with the efficacy of globally available rotavirus vaccines in low-resource countries.
 Moreover, ROTAVAC® also showed impact against severe diarrhea of any cause.

-Now that ROTAVAC® is licensed in India, we are working with Bharat Biotech to seek prequalification of the vaccine by WHO, which will make it eligible for purchase by United Nations procurement agencies and, critical for rotavirus vaccines, for funding its purchase by the GAVI Alliance.
+Now that ROTAVAC® is licensed in India, we are working with Bharat Biotech to seek prequalification of the vaccine by WHO, which will make it eligible for purchase by United Nations procurement agencies and, critical for rotavirus vaccines, for funding its purchase by the Gavi, the Vaccine Alliance.
 DBT, Bharat Biotech, and PATH are currently conducting an additional study of ROTAVAC® at SAS to gather data relevant to the prequalification application—specifically, whether the simultaneous administration of ROTAVAC® with routine vaccinations has any impact on the infants’ immune response to the vaccines, and to test the consistency of three independent production lots of the vaccine.

 Bovine-human reassortant vaccine candidates